codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 ### Destructuring

-Another ES2015 feature which works well with the spread operator is destructuring assignment ([see description](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)).
+Another ES2015 feature which works well with the spread operator is the destructuring assignment ([see description](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)).
 The destructuring assignment syntax makes it possible to extract data from arrays or objects using a syntax that mirrors the construction of array and object literals.
 So it can be combined with the spread operator to extract values like this:

 ```javascript
 var [head, ...tail] = [1, 2, 3, 4, 5];